 Reinventing the Manufacturing workplace

-This is a guest blog post by Klaus Holzhauser, Group Head of Digital & IoT, at industry analyst group CX
+This is a guest blog post by Klaus Holzhauser, Group Head of Digital & IoT, at industry analyst group CXP

 Ask the vast majority of manufacturing executives what keeps them awake at night, and the answer will be how to improve productivity and innovation.